Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Minimum £500

-If a new business is seeking for a credit card with a low annual fee and interest rate, the Business Credit Card from Metro Bank might be a good option.
-A Metro Bank Business Current Account or Metro Bank Commercial Current Account is required, but no minimum monthly transactions are required.
+If a new business is seeking a credit card with no annual fee or interest rate, this card from Metro Bank might be a good option.
+You will need a business or commercial current account to open one, but no minimum monthly transactions are required.

 In addition, there are no foreign transaction fees assessed while using the card in the majority of European nations, making it a cost-effective choice for frequent business travellers.